gene-git/blog/dual-root.rst

 Introduction
 ------------

-Since the requirement is to be able to boot either disk, then neither disk setup for booting purposes can have any hard dependency on the other disk.
+Since the requirement is to be able to boot either disk, then neither disk being used for booting purposes can have any hard dependency on the other disk.
 That means each disk must have its own *<esp>* and contain the same key partitions holding the operating system.